lindsaykwardell/hlc-nuxt/content/pages/membership.md

 <section class="full">

-## Here's what some of our members are saying:
+## Here's what some of our members are saying

 <div class="flex flex-wrap">
 <div class="w-full lg:w-1/2 p-6 lg:rounded-tl-lg bg-hlc-green-100 shadow">